bikeshaving/crank/README.md

 ### Just Functions
 All components in Crank are just functions or generator functions.
 No classes, hooks, proxies or template languages are needed.

-### Native Promise Support
+### Promise-friendly
 Crank provides first-class support for promises.
 You can use async/await directly in components, and race async components to display fallback UIs.

 ### Lightweight
 Crank has no dependencies, and its core is a single file.
 It currently measures at [4.5KB minified and gzipped](https://bundlephobia.com/result?p=@bikeshaving/crank).

 ### Performant
-[According to synthetic benchmarks](https://krausest.github.io/js-framework-benchmark/current.html), Crank beats React in terms of execution time and memory usage.
-It‘s current performance is comparable to Preact and Vue.
+[According to a standard benchmark](https://krausest.github.io/js-framework-benchmark/current.html), Crank’s performance beats React’s, and is comparable to that of Preact’s and Vue’s.

 ### Extensible
-TKTKTK WRITE ABOUT LIBRARY PATTERNS AND CUSTOM RENDERERS.
+The core renderer can be extended to target alternative environments such as WebGL libraries, terminals, smartphones or smart TVs.

 ## Installation
 Crank is available on [NPM](https://npmjs.org/@bikeshaving/crank) in the ESModule and CommonJS formats.